Sediqa-Fahimi/quiz-game/README.md

 **Overview**:

-An interactive command-line quiz game coded in Python.
+An interactive command-line quiz game in Python.